 Scientific Committee: Juan Luis Arsuaga (Director of the Museum of Human Evolution, Burgos, University of Madrid); Marta Arzarello (University of Ferrara); Hipolito Collado (Director of the Extremadura Archaeological Superintendency); Enrico Comba (University of Turin); Annie Echassoux (Laboratory of Prehistory – Lazaret-Nice); Clive Finlayson (Museum of Gibraltar Director); David Frayer (Kansas University); Jean-Marie Le Tensorer (University of Basel); Daniele Ormezzano (Museum of Natural Science, Turin); Marcel Otte (University of Liege); Marco Peresani (University of Ferrara); Dario Seglie (CeSMAP Director, IFRAO-UNESCO Liaison Officer); Andrea Serafino (DIGSPES – Piemonte Orientale University); Mike Singleton (Louvain University).

-Organizing Committee: Marco Civra, Mario Fina, Alice Freschi, Emanuela Genre, Cristina Menghini, Piero Ricchiardi, Roberto Seglie.
+Organizing Committee: Marco Civra, Mario Fina, Alice Freschi, Emanuela Genre, Cristina Menghini, Piero Ricchiardi, Matteo Scardovelli, Roberto Seglie.

 This International Conference is organized by Centro Studi e Museo d’Arte Preistorica (CeSMAP), Pinerolo:

 The International Conference will be held at the Turin University, Campus “Luigi Einaudi”, Lungo Dora Siena, 100 A, 10153 Torino, Italy